 David Vale series by A.G.Riddle

-Everybody love heroes, great happy endings and eternal fight between good and evil.
+Everybody loves heroes, great happy endings, and the eternal fight between good and evil.
 Thrillers are about that.
 No matter if they are following reality or fiction or any mixture between those two, these books will always be there and always number one entertainment.
 And not just for the summers.

 Cotton Malone